2. Numerical data¶

 3.1416

-Floating point numbers are stored within the computer as binary numbers, not decimal numbers.
-When representing the number on the screen, the binary number is converted into decimal.
-This causes errors to occur when storing and performing calculations with decimals.
+Floating point numbers are stored within the computer as binary numbers (made up of zeros and ones) and not as decimal numbers.
+The representation of these numbers on the screen is done by converting binary numbers into numbers in decimal format.
+This causes errors when storing and performing calculations with decimals.
 A practical example is the following sum:

 >>> 0.1